Changissnz/nu_merchant_principal/README.md

 The autonomy of pride lies in its maintenance of the entity's perception, and thus their judgment, in their progress towards completing the $n$ steps.
-Judgment of the entity was off the mark, their perception of their surroundings for the objective laid out in those $n$ steps did not aid in correcting their judgment for the better decision of withdrawing or correcting their procedure.
-And the pride controlled the entity's destiny in the span of the entity's activity in the pride's domain.
+Judgment by the entity was off the mark and their perception of their surroundings for the objective laid out in those $n$ steps did not aid in correcting their judgment for the better decision of withdrawing or correcting their procedure.
+The pride controlled the entity's destiny in the span of the entity's activity in the pride's domain.
 What is a truth on an enduring pride, after the dealing with a threat through